hex-digital/guidelines/github-contributing/README.md

 that version's release.
 You can do this by opening the Releases tab in the side bar, then clicking on the release name.
 It will be in the URL.

-Next, create the branch from `master`, called `release-XXXXX`, where XXXXX is the release ID, and push this to origin.
+Next, create the branch from `main`, called `release-XXXXX`, where XXXXX is the release ID, and push this to origin.
 Finally, pull-request your work in to it, using `hub pull-request -b release-XXXXX` or [GitHub](https://github.com).